 For example, the U.S.-based Financial Accounting Standards Board, referred to as FASB, is currently working together with the International Accounting Standards Board, referred to IASB, on several projects to further align accounting principles and facilitate more comparable financial reporting between companies who are required to follow U.S. GAAP under SEC regulations and those who are required to follow International Financial Reporting Standards outside of the United States.
 These efforts by the FASB and IASB may result in different accounting principles under U.S. GAAP that may result in materially different financial results for us in areas including, but not limited to, principles for recognizing revenue and lease accounting.
 Additionally, significant changes to U.S. GAAP resulting from the FASB's and IASB's efforts may require that we change how we process, analyze and report financial information and that we change financial reporting controls.
-Additionally, the FASB issued new guidance (ASU 2014-09) relating to Revenue from Contracts with Customers which supersedes nearly all existing U.S. GAAP revenue recognition guidance.
-The new guidance is effective for our fiscal year 2018.
+Additionally, the FASB issued new guidance (ASU 2014-09) Revenue from Contracts with Customers (Topic 606) which supersedes nearly all existing U.S. GAAP revenue recognition guidance.
+The new guidance was effective for our fiscal year 2018.
 We adopted ASU 2014-09 in the first quarter of 2018 using the modified retrospective method.
-The adoption is not expected to have a material impact on our consolidated financial statements.
 Under the modified retrospective method, periods prior to the adoption of ASU 2014-09 are not restated and the cumulative effect of initially applying the new standard is reflected in the opening balance of retained earnings as of January 1, 2018.
-Additional disclosures are required for significant differences between the reported results under the new standard and those that would have been reported under the legacy standard.
-While we continue to evaluate the effect of the new standard on our ongoing financial reporting, we currently do not expect the cumulative effect of the new standard to be material.
-We continue to identify the appropr
+To date, the adoption has not had a material impact on our consolidated financial statements.
+Additional disclosures are required for significant differences between the reported results under the new standard and those that would have been reported under the legacy standard, which required us to make certain changes to our business processes and controls to support revenue recognition and disclosure under the new standard.